9 Cape Town Beaches: The Best Spots For A Great Escapade

 Cape Town, South Africa is home to some of the most pristine and spectacular beaches in the world.

-Locating the perfect beach to position your sun-thirsty bottom around the Mother City is easy as Sunday morning.
+Locating the perfect beach to position your sun-thirsty bottom around Mother City is as easy as Sunday morning.
 You only need to know which of the Cape Town beaches will best match your idea of an unforgettable day.

 Whether you want to go for a swim in the refreshing waters of the Atlantic Ocean, walk for hours while the waves wash your feet, or surf with the breeze gently stroking your hair, there is an awesome beach around Cape Town for every activity.